Quick and Easy Homemade Cannabis Topical Cream

-Currently, Health Canada does not permit the sale of cannabis creams.
-Some producers sell a pre-made cream that can be mixed with their oils for legal home use.
-This is a great workaround for many, but the creams sold by these LPs aren’t any different than your typical cream.
+Currently, Health Canada does not permit the sale of cannabis creams, although some licensed producers (LPs) sell pre-made creams that can be mixed with their oils for legal home use.

-Here’s simple guide to making a cannabis cream at home, with some background on what they are and how they work.
+Here’s simple guide to making topical cannabis creams at home, with some background on what they are and how they work.

-Topicals are cannabis-infused lotions and balms that are applied to the skin for localized relief of pain, soreness, and inflammation.
-Topicals are perfect for those who want the therapeutic benefits of cannabis without the high usually associated with it.
+Topicals are cannabis-infused lotions and balms that can be applied to the skin for localized relief of pain, soreness, and inflammation.
+Topicals are preferred by patients who want the therapeutic benefits of cannabis without a psychoactive high.

-In most cases, even if a topical contains active THC, it still won’t induce the “high” you’d get from otherwise ingesting cannabis.
+In most cases, even if a topical contains active THC, it still won’t induce the high you’d expect from otherwise ingesting cannabis.
 This is because the cannabinoids can’t breach the bloodstream through the skin.
-However, some transdermal patches being used may deliver cannabinoids to the bloodstream and, if there is THC, would have the associated psychoactive effects.
+(It’s worth noting that some transdermal patches can deliver cannabinoids into the bloodstream and induce psychoactive effects, but these products are not yet legally available in Canada)

-There is a limited amount of scientific evidence regarding the proven benefits of cannabis topicals.
-Anecdotally, topicals are useful for localized pain relief, soreness, inflamation and more.
-With that, many studies are popping up regarding the wide-ranging benefits including certain skin allergies, psoriasis, dermatitis, headaches, arthritis, cramping, mild skin irritations and more.
+Anecdotally, topicals are useful for localized pain relief, soreness, inflammation and more.
+Recent studies indicate they may be useful in treating skin allergies, psoriasis, dermatitis, headaches, arthritis, cramping, mild skin irritations and more.
 Many people are also using topicals in the form of lubricants for enhanced sexual pleasure.

-Note that you can simply mix any cannabis oil with your favourite cream to make a simpler cannabis infused cream.
-This guide makes a cannabis salve or ointment useful for targeted therapy.
+Note that you can simply mix any cannabis oil with your favourite cream to make an even simpler cannabis topical.

 - In a double boiler (or a pan set on top of a pot with simmering water), melt 1 cup of cannabis coconut oil.

 - Add 1/4 cup of organic olive oil to the infused coconut oil.
-The olive oil helps create a smoother finished product and improve absorption.
+(The olive oil helps create a smoother finished product and improves absorption.)

 - Add 1/3 cup of beeswax.
 Mix in or whisk the beeswax until it is melted.
-The beeswax makes the topical non-greasy and has a lot of added benefits.
-It protects the skin, can improve healing, and has some slight anti-inflammatory properties.
+(The beeswax reduces greasiness.)

-- Optional – add essential oils.
-Feel free to add a splash of tea tree oil, eucalyptus, clove, or any other essential oil.
+- Optional – Feel free to add a splash of tea tree oil, eucalyptus, clove, or any other essential oil.

 You now have your own homemade cannabis topical!
 Let us know how yours turned out or if you have any recommendations.